From Little Acorns, Mighty Oaks Grow

 Welcome To Class Three!
 Years 5 & 6

-Our teacher is Mrs. Atkins and our teaching assistants are Mrs. Mortimer and Miss Usher.
+Our class teaching assistants are Mrs. Mortimer and Miss Usher.

 CLASS 3 NOTICEBOARD